-- What's really inside your vodka?
-Check out this WIRED video to learn more!
+- Want to learn what's really inside your vodka?
+Check out this WIRED video to learn more.

-- Filtration is a hot topic with vodka.
-This article from Liquor.com will help teach you more!
+- Learn why filtration is a hot topic with vodka in this article from Liquor.com.

 - Vodka no longer needs to be completely plain.
 Find out why vodka can finally have a distinctive character in this Food & Wine article.

-- A great (in-depth) article on how vodka is made.
+- This is a great (in-depth) article on how vodka is made.